Eveline-97/extract-pdf-annotations/README.md

 Beware this script will only work well if the PDF and its highlights/notes are digitally-readable, not with simply scanned PDFs.
 You can run your scans through OCR (e.g. ocrmypdf) first to add a text layer before annotating.

 ## Credits
-Built with the help of Claude (Anthropic), based on a workflow originally inspired by a 2014 [AppleScript tool](https://github.com/JensLincke/PDFMarkupAndNotesExtractor) by Jens Lincke.
+Built with the help of Claude (Anthropic), inspired by a 2014 [AppleScript tool](https://github.com/JensLincke/PDFMarkupAndNotesExtractor) by Jens Lincke.